Four Fathers

-Four Fathers is a British television drama miniseries, comprising two fifty-minute episodes and one one-hundred minute episode, that first broadcast on ITV between 9 and 21 December 1999.
+Four Fathers is a British television drama miniseries written by Bill Gallagher, comprising two fifty-minute episodes and one one-hundred minute episode, that first broadcast on ITV between 9 and 21 December 1999.
 The drama serial focused on a quartet of four very different fathers living in a northern town who all have life changing experiences in store.
 First two episodes were broadcast each week during Thursdays and third and final feature length episode was broadcast on Tuesday.